basho/basho_docs/source/languages/en/riak/dev/using/search.md

 2. **Indexes** are named Solr indexes which you will query against
 3. **Bucket-index association** signals to Riak *when* to index values

 Riak Search must first be configured with a Solr *schema*, so Solr knows how to index value fields.
 If you don't define one, you're provided with a default schema named `_yz_default`.
 The examples in this document will presume the default.
-You can read more about creating a custom schema in [[Advanced Search Schema]], which you'll want to do in a production environment.
+You can read more about creating a custom [[search schema]], which you'll want to do in a production environment.

 Next, you must create a named Solr index through Riak Search.
 This index represents a collection of similar data that you connect with to perform queries.
 When creating an index, you can optionally provide a schema.
 If you do not, the default schema will be used.
 Here we'll `curl` create an index named `famous` with the default schema.